mhatami/store-rest-api/README.md

 # store-rest-api

 Python Flask Example Project

-to execute this project:
+This is built with Flask, Flask-RESTful, FLASK_JWT and Flask-SQLAlchemy to execute this project:
 Open the terminal (cmd in windows): change to this project folder